-Vega, Alpha Lyrae, is the brightest star in Lyra constellation and the fifth brightest star in the sky, after Sirius in Canis Major, Canopus in Carina, Alpha Centauri in Centaurus, and Arcturus in Boötes constellation.
+Vega, Alpha Lyrae, is the brightest star in Lyra constellation and the fifth brightest star in the sky.
+It is only fainter than Sirius in Canis Major, Canopus in Carina, Alpha Centauri in Centaurus, and Arcturus in Boötes constellation.
 It is the second brightest star in the northern celestial hemisphere, with only Arcturus appearing brighter.

 The star’s original name, Wega, was derived from a loose transliteration of wāqi‘, which means “falling” or “swooping” in Arabic and refers to “the falling or swooping eagle” or an-nasr al-wāqi‘.